gmph/gmph.github.io/_drafts/2015-08-09-mentalhealth.md

 <h2 id="gettinghelp">3.
 What Starting to Get Help is Like</h2>

 Having friends to support me was extremely important.
 It was something that I didn't take advantage of or notice I had for a long time and I should have.
 It gives you a solid foundation of support to start from to seek further help.

-TODO: _Counselling_
+One thing I have experienced is that even when I know what to do, what the next step is, it's significantly more difficult to see it when you're in the situation yourself.
+You need support to see what to do.

+The first thing I did to get help after talking to friends (and before discussing it with my family) was to contact my university's counselling service.
+They sent me a couple of forms which I filled out and sent back to them.
+Then they told me to go along next Tuesday at 2pm.
+I did.
+I had no idea where I was going, which was fun.
+I had been in the university library a few times but never on the floor where the counselling service was.
+Once I found it, after a short detour past some computers, through a wrong door and along a corridor quietly trying to make sure no one heard or saw me, I found it.

+`IN PROGRESS: Counselling`

 I have never been diagnosed with any mental health condition officially, which may seem odd given that I've described my experience of having and anxiety and clinical depression.
 I have also visited my doctor about these issues which may confuse you more.
 This puzzling contradiction leads me on to a story.